Petar Marinov (footballer, 2000)

-Petar Marinov (Петър Маринов; born 28 June 2000) is a Bulgarian footballer who plays as a goalkeeper for CSKA 1948.
+Petar Marinov (Петър Маринов; born 28 June 2000) is a Bulgarian professional footballer who plays as a goalkeeper for First League club CSKA 1948 Sofia.

 Career

 Marinov started his youth career in the local Arsenal 2000 Academy, before moving to Rozova Dolina and joining the first team in 2016.
 On 5 June 2021 he played important role in the final of Cup of Bulgarian Amateur Football League against Marek Dupnitsa, won by Rozova Dolina.
 Few days earlier it was announced he will move to Second League team of Strumska Slava.

 In January 2023 Marinov was transferred to CSKA 1948, joining their second team.
 On 3 March 2024 he completed his professional debut in a league match against Ludogorets Razgrad.